 Articles found on campus are turned in to the lost and found bins located in the nurse's office or by the Logic and Rhetoric administration building.
 Please check these bins periodically for any missing items.
-The bins are cleaned out periodically and unclaimed items are donated or discarded.
+The bins are cleaned out regularly, and unclaimed items are donated or discarded.

-All clothing, student-owned books, book bags, etc. must be clearly marked with the student's name.
+All clothing, lunch bags, water bottles, student-owned books, book bags, etc. must be clearly marked with the student's name.